 The fact is that tax strategy is essential for divorces.
 It has far-reaching consequences for some of the more emotionally hard-hitting aspects of these cases, including child custody, spousal maintenance, asset division, the division of the family home, business division, and many more.

 Every excess dollar you pay the IRS or the Illinois Department of Revenue is money you do not have for the future of your family.
 Every asset you receive with a disadvantageous tax burden represents a potentially unbalanced property division agreement.
 For a fair and favorable divorce, you need to consider taxes.

-Tax Implication of Divorce
+Introduction to the Tax Implication of Divorce

 At the Law Office of Fedor Kozlov, P.C., our attorneys have a thorough understanding of the tax implications associated with a divorce.
-With our exhaustive experience and in-depth knowledge of Illinois tax laws and their federal counterparts.
+We have exhaustive experience and in-depth knowledge of Illinois tax laws and their federal counterparts.

 Common Tax Issues in a Divorce

 If your divorce has been finalized at the end of the year, you will have to file as either the head of the household or single.
 If the court has not yet approved your divorce decree by that time, you have the option to file as married or married filing separately.

 Talk to an Experienced Divorce Tax Implication Attorney Today

-Whether you want to know about the tax implications of property division or your rights for a dependency exemption, our reliable attorneys can provide skilled counsel to help you make informed decisions.
-Contact the Law Office of Fedor Kozlov, P.C. today at (847) 241-1299 to schedule a consultation with one of our experienced attorneys and discuss your case.
+Whether you want to know about the tax implications of property division or your rights for a dependency exemption (a law that changed recently), our reliable attorneys can provide skilled counsel to help you make informed decisions.
+Contact the Law Office of Fedor Kozlov, P.C., today at (847) 241-1299 to schedule a consultation with one of our experienced attorneys and discuss your case.